 Diamond Princess passenger dies, bringing ship's death toll to seven -NHK

-A former passenger of the Diamond Princess cruise ship who was infected with coronavirus has died, bringing the death toll from the ship to seven, Japanese public broadcaster NHK said on Saturday.
+A man who had been aboard the Diamond Princess cruise ship and was infected with coronavirus has died, bringing the death toll from the ship to seven, Japanese public broadcaster NHK said on Saturday.

+The man was not Japanese, NHK said, without giving details of his nationality or age.
+That would make him the second foreigner from the ship to die after a British man died last month.
+Japan's handling of the outbreak on the luxury cruise ship, which was quarantined at the port of Yokohama, sparked international criticism and has tarnished what was supposed to be a triumphant Olympic year for Prime Minister Shinzo Abe.

+The ship was evacuated last month.
+The number of domestic infections has risen to 1,149 cases, NHK said, including 10 new infections in Osaka.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)